Best Transcription App for Academic Researchers in 2026

 • No AI analysis features

-• Slow turnaround for large volumes
+• Slow turnaround on large volumes

 Otter ($16.99/mo Pro)